President – Scott Smalley

-Scott Smalley is a Faculty Member of the Faculty of Health Sciences, Family Medicine Department of the University of Witwatersrand in Johannesburg, South Africa.
-He is the Head of the Division of Clinical Associates and Lecturer for the Bachelor of Clinical Medical Practice Degree programme providing education, clinical coordination, and curriculum development to train students to be certified as Clinical Associates, South Africa’s new, Mid-Level Health professional.
+Scott Smalley is the Head of Division of Clinical Associates under the Department of Family Medicine and Primary Care in the Faculty of Health Sciences, University of Witwatersrand in Johannesburg, South Africa.
+He is a Faculty Member and Lecturer for the Bachelor of Clinical Medical Practice Degree programme providing education, clinical coordination, and curriculum development to train students to be certified and registered as Clinical Associates, South Africa’s new healthcare professional.
 Scott has provided medical care and training as a Certified Physician Assistant in the US, as a Clinical Officer in Kenya, Uganda and Zambia and currently as a Registered Clinical Associate in South Africa.
 He is passionate about promoting the future development and training for all Physician Associate education programs through partnerships, collaboration and global communication.